Overview

 CSS Selectors

 Familiarity with CSS selectors may be necessary to fully configure these privacy settings.
-If you are unfamiliar with what a CSS selector is, we recommend that you ask an engineer on your team to assist you.
+If you are unfamiliar with what a CSS selector is, we recommend that you ask a technical member of your team for help.

-The first question we ask is: What user input should Heap include in the session replay?
+The first question we ask is: What content should Heap mask from session replays?

 When finished, click the Save button at the bottom of the page.
 It will take between 30 seconds and 1 minute for your new settings to be applied and to take effect.